We all want to live in a just society where people are welcomed with dignity and respect.

 Bring a family to safety through Community Sponsorship

-The Community Sponsorship scheme gives you the power to bring a refugee family from a camp or conflict zone directly to the UK, and walk beside them as they rebuild their lives.
+The Community Sponsorship scheme supports people to welcome a refugee family from a camp or conflict zone directly to the UK, and walk beside them as they rebuild their lives.
 They come with their status assured and with a community in place to welcome them and help them integrate.
 Anyone can get involved together - friends, neighbours, faith groups, schools and more.